4 Weeks as #1 New Release in Documentaries on Amazon.com!

-They were the Grand Funk of Glam and the NY Dolls of Metal.
+Back then, they were the Grand Funk of Glam and the NY Dolls of Metal.
 Some considered Twisted Sister a joke, others called them the greatest bar band in the world.
-While microcosm of Punk/New Wave was taking over NYC in the mid 70s – early 80s, Twisted Sister was battling their way to the top of a vast suburban, cover-band bar scene that surrounded NYC in a 100 mile radius, yet existed in a parallel universe.
+While the microcosm of Punk and New Wave was taking over downtown New York in the mid 70s – early 80s, Twisted Sister was battling their way to the top of a vast suburban, cover-band bar scene that surrounded Manhattan in a 100 mile radius, yet existed in a parallel universe.

-The film follows them from their beginnings as a cross-dressing glam band playing 4 shows a night, 6 nights a week, of cover songs in New Jersey bowling alleys and Long Island beach bars, to the suburban mega-clubs of the late 70s/early 80s, to their bust-out appearance on the UK rock TV show, “The Tube”.
-Through it all, Twisted stood ready to do or die for the sake of “the show”, giving their all to the crowd, and mounting a full frontal attack on anyone not participating.
-They refused to play the usual bar band role of “human juke box for drunk and horny teens”, the band was going to force you to pay attention – taking the stance that they would not be ignored.
+The film follows them from their beginnings as a cross-dressing glam band, playing cover songs for 4 shows a night, 6 nights a week – from New Jersey bowling alleys and Long Island beach bars, to the suburban mega-clubs of the late 70s/early 80s, and on to their bust-out appearance on the UK rock TV show, “The Tube”.
+Through it all, Twisted stood ready to do or die, not just for the music, but also “the show”.
+They refused to play the usual bar band role of “human juke box for drunk and horny teens”.
+Every night, the band would give their all to the crowd, and mounted a full frontal attack on anyone not participating.
+They were going to force you to pay attention – and you were going to have fun whether you liked it or not.

 It was both a great living and a dead end because once you reached the peak – headlining clubs attracting audiences of 2, 3 or 5 thousand a night – there was nowhere left to go.
-Because as big as Twisted got on that circuit, in the eyes of the world, ie the music establishment, they were nothing but a bar band.
+As big as Twisted got on that circuit, in the eyes of the world, ie the music business establishment, they were nothing but a bar band.

-If you think you know them from their hit songs, the MTV videos and their massive stadium shows, this is the untold story of how they became that band – full of strange, and often hilarious, twists and turns.
-It’s about Rock ‘n Roll and the business of Rock ‘n Roll.
+If you’re expecting a tribute film recounting the well known events of Twisted Sister’s rock star career, be prepared for something very different.
+This is not about their hit songs, the MTV videos and their massive stadium shows, rather it’s the untold story of how they became that band – one full of strange, and often hilarious, twists and turns.
+It’s a story of Rock ‘n Roll and the business of Rock ‘n Roll.
 It’s about perseverance and things blowing up in your face.
 It’s about finding yourself, finding your audience and doing literally anything, however wild, to connect with them.
-And even though we know how it ends, the roller coaster ride of getting there is what it’s all about.
+And even though we know how it ends, the roller coaster ride of getting there is what it’s really all about.
 A mesmerizing, and wickedly funny story of a 10 year odyssey to overnight success.

 (Click to open!)